 1. DHP Junior Twin Metal Loft Bed

 Create a fun space that your kids will never grow tired of with the help of this loft bed from DHP.
-One thing that sets this apart from the others is its slide feature.
-It can double as a play area for the kids, so the room can become a sleeping and a playroom all in one.
-The slide does require more footprint, so it might not be ideal for those with small spaces.
+One thing that sets the DHP Junior loft bed apart from the others is its slide feature.
+It can double as a play area for the kids, so the room can become both a sleeping and a playroom at the same time.
+The slide does require more floor space, so it might not be ideal for smaller rooms.
 However, if your kids have a semi-large bedroom, consider getting this one.

-The entire loft bed stands 43 inches tall and has a width of 41.4 inches and a length of 77.5 inches.
+The entire DHP Junior loft bed stands 43 inches tall and has a width of 41.4 inches and a length of 77.5 inches.
 The upper bunk bed has a height of 11.4 inches.
-The slide, when installed, sits 98.5 inches away from the farther end of the bunk bed.
-The upper bunk bed has a weight limit of 200 lbs., ideal for the growing needs of children and can even be used as a bed until your child’s early teenage years.
+The slide, when installed, sits 98.5 inches away from the farther end of the loft bed.
+The upper loft bed has a weight limit of 200 lbs., ideal for the growing needs of children, and can even be until your child’;s early teenage years.

-This DHP Junior loft bed has a built-in ladder, which is good because it is sturdier than the ones that you just hang to the side of the upper bunk bed.
+This DHP Junior loft bed has a built-in ladder, which is good because it is sturdier than the ones that you just hang to the side of the upper loft bed.
 If you have particularly rambunctious children, this safety feature is a better option.
-The metal slats for the upper bunk bed also has fasteners in the middle to prevent the metal slats from caving in.
+The metal slats for the upper bunk bed also have fasteners in the middle to prevent the metal frame from caving in.

 For extra safety, there is a guardrail that covers the entire length of the bed.
 You can fit a twin-sized mattress in here.
 You can add a study table and chair under the bed.
 Small shelves can also fit in this low loft DHP Junior model.

 2. Storkcraft Caribou Solid Hardwood Twin Bunk Bed

-Modern and utilitarian, it’s hard to find anything wrong with this twin bunk bed from Storkcraft.
+Modern and utilitarian, it’;s hard to find anything wrong with this twin bunk bed from Storkcraft.
 It does what it is meant to do, which is to provide more space for small rooms.
 It features two bunk beds, which can fit twin mattresses each.
-The upper bunk bed has a surround guard rail to keep the occupants from toppling over.
+The upper loft bed has a surrounding guard rail to keep the occupants from toppling over.
 Each bed has a weight limit of 225 pounds, which will make this an ideal choice even for adults.

-This bed is made from rubberwood.
+These loft beds are made from rubberwood.
 It is a kind of material that is denser compared to other synthetic materials.
 This material also stands the test of time.
 Compared to pine wood, it is even more durable.
-In the future, if you move to a bigger space, you can still use the beds separately.
+In the future, if you move to a bigger space, you can still use the bunk beds separately.
 The manufacturer made the settings configurable in case the users want them as two separate twin beds.

-What is unique about this bunk bed is its fastening system.
+What is unique about this loft bed is its fastening system.
 All the parts can be connected and disassembled with ease.
-The 4-step ladder secures to the side of the upper bunk bed with ease and doesn’t take up a lot of footprint when installed diagonally.
+The 4-step ladder secures to the side of the upper bunk bed with ease and doesn’;t take up a lot of floor space when installed diagonally.
 Each step also feels solid and sturdy.

 You can choose from 4 different color options, each color fitting for different styles.
-The espresso is a more classic design but if you are looking for something more modern fitting for a child’s room, go for the white, grey or blue.
+The espresso is a more classic design, but if you are looking for something more appropriate for a child’;s room, go for white, grey, or blue.

 3. WE Furniture Grey loft bed

 Right off the bat, this loft bed will strike you as classy and minimalistic.
-It has straightforward loft bed functions but you have the option of getting the twin workstation where it comes with a work table under the bed.
-It’s a convenient loft bed to have since you no longer have to buy an extra table.
+It has straightforward loft bed functions but you have the option of getting the twin work station where it comes with a work table under the bed.
+It’;s a convenient study loft bed to have since you no longer have to buy an extra table.
 That bottom space can be converted into a study area or an office.
 It even comes with open shelves and fittings for an under-shelving unit.

 Everything you need is already in the package.
 It does require some assembly but should be done with ease.
 If you have a power tool, you can set it up in no time.
-The top bunk bed also comes with a supportive rail, so you don’t need to get an extra foundation to prevent the mattress from eventually sagging into the slats.
-The bunk bed itself is made from metal, but the shelves and the desk that comes with the Twin Workstation option is made from high-quality MDF material.
+The top loft bed also comes with a supportive rail, so you don’;t need to get an extra foundation to prevent the mattress from eventually sagging into the slats.
+The loft bed itself has a metal frame.
+However, the shelves and the desk that comes with the Twin Workstation option is made from high-quality MDF material.

 4. Dorel Living Brady Twin Over Full Solid Wood Kid’s Bunk Bed

 The entire bed measures 79.25 x 69.5 x 64.75 inches and has an overall weight of 123.2 lbs.
-The top bunk bed can accommodate loads of 165 lbs. while the bottom bunk bed can accommodate up to 250 lbs. of weight.
+The top bunk bed has a weight limit of 165 lbs. while the bottom loft bed can accommodate up to 250 lbs. of weight.

-This solid wood bunk bed has an upper bunk bed with a full rail for increased safety.
+This solid wood bunk bed has an upper loft bed with a full rail for increased safety.
 The 4-step angled ladder can only be installed on one side of the upper bunk bed.
-Both beds feature supportive slats so that you don’t have to spend more money on box springs.
-However, you will have to get coil spring mattresses to them as per the manufacturer’s specifications.
-It comes in classic colors that ensure this bunk bed will never go out of style.
-The bottom bunk even has nice curbed detailing on both sides.
+Both beds feature supportive slats so that you don’;t have to spend more money on box springs.
+However, you will have to get coil spring mattresses for them according to the manufacturer’;s specifications.
+It comes in classic colors that ensure this loft bed will never go out of style.
+The full size loft bed below even has nice curbed detailing on both sides.

 5. DHP X-Loft Metal Bunk Bed Frame

 Create a unique but comfortable space for your child.
-If there is no room for both a bed and a desk for your child’s room, get this one instead.
-It is a piece of two-in-one furniture that features a bunk bed at the top and a desk at the bottom.
+If there is no room for both a bed and a desk in your child’;s room, get this one instead.
+It is a piece of two-in-one furniture that features a loft bed at the top and a desk at the bottom.

-The modern design of this loft bed makes this a great choice for people who don’t like bulky furniture.
-It has a streamlined look, great in making spaces look bigger.
+The modern design of this loft bed makes this a great choice for people who don’;t like bulky furniture.
+It has a streamlined look, great for making spaces look bigger.
 The metal frame still does an adequate job in supporting the upper bunk bed, which has guard rails on all sides for extra protection.
-A diagonal 4-step ladder is integrated to make reaching the top bunk bed easier.
+A diagonal built-in ladder is integrated to make reaching the top loft bed easier.
 It comes in a silver color option as well for those who are looking for a more industrial look.
-The design is so thoughtful and flexible that it doesn’t just have to be delegated to a far corner of the room.
+The design is so thoughtful and flexible that it doesn’;t just have to be delegated to a far corner of the room.
 It can also be a centerpiece.

 6. South Shore Loft

 If you are lacking in storage space, you should get this loft bed.
-The top portion is a bunk bed with a solid wood framing and the bottom is a storage area you can use to hide all the random clutter there is in your child’s room.
-The bunk bed can accommodate a Twin-sized mattress and has a weight limit of 250 lbs.
+The top portion is a bunk bed with solid wood framing and the bottom is a storage area you can use to hide all the random clutter there is in your child’;s room.
+The low loft bed can also accommodate a Twin-sized mattress and has a weight limit of 250 lbs.

 There are storage units all around the bottom area.
-There is a storage unit with one drawer, and adjustable shelving unit found behind the door and 2 shelves that are open for displaying books.
+There is a compartment unit with one drawer, and adjustable shelving system found behind the door.
+You’ll also find two shelves that are open for displaying books.
 The storage unit and the chest can be interchanged to customize it to the needs of your little one.
 It is flexible enough that you can change the ladder installation as well.

-This bunk bed is also eco-friendly.
-It has been crafted from laminated particle panels, a kind of environmentally-friendly material that is known for its durability.
-To back your purchase up, the manufacturer even includes a 5-year limited warranty, so you don’t have to worry about the repair or replacement costs.
+This low loft bed is also eco-friendly.
+It has been crafted from laminated particle panels, a kind of environment-friendly material that is known for its durability.
+To back your purchase up, the manufacturer even includes a 5-year limited warranty, so you don’;t have to worry about the repair or replacement costs.

 7. DONCO KIDS Twin Tent Loft

-Your kids will have a great time using this loft bed that comes with a fort and a slide.
-The upper bunk is used as a bed and the bottom part comes with a tent that will turn into your kid’s very own fort.
+Your kids will have a great time using this low loft bed that comes with a fort and a slide.
+The upper bunk is used as a bed and the bottom part comes with a tent that will turn into your kid’;s very own fort.
 Encourage imaginative play with this inexpensive bed from Donco.
-You might not have trouble waking your kid up in the morning anymore.
-Your kid will look forward to sliding down the bunk bed in the morning.
+You might not have trouble waking your child up in the morning anymore.
+Your kid will look forward to sliding down the loft bed the moment she wakes up.

-This bed is made from solid pine wood, which is a less expensive building material that can still last for a long time.
+This low loft bed is made from solid pine wood, which is a less expensive building material that can still last for a long time.
 The exterior surface of the material has a wax finish that prevents scratches and other damage from setting in.
-With the slide, the width of the bed is 91 inches.
-You can’t switch the slide to the other side.
-It’s just set on one side unless you come up with the configurations yourself.
+With the slide, the width of the loft bed is 91 inches.
+You can’;t switch the slide to the other side.
+It’;s just set on one side unless you come up with the configurations yourself.

-Your purchase also includes slats for the upper bunk bed.
-It doesn’t need a box spring, so you can use the mattress directly on top of it.
-The bunk bed only comes in white but you can choose from different colors for the tent.
+Your purchase also includes slats for the upper bunk bed base.
+It doesn’;t need a box spring, so you can use the mattress directly on top of it.
+This loft bed comes in white only but you can choose from different colors for the tent.
 It comes in navy blue, camouflage print, red and zebra print colors, so you can create the space your kid will love.

 Inside the tent, it is spacious enough to add some more kids’ furniture such as a table and a chair or shelves for a kid’s small library.
 There are endless ways to transform it.